AvansTi/TMTI-IMCAPP-Lesmateriaal/_includes/week01/Environment-setup.md

 ## Step 4.
 Install the Required Python Packages

-TODO: IS DIT NODIG?
-Checken op clean PC.

-The python packages required by ESP-IDF are located in ```IDF_PATH/requirements.txt```.
+The python packages required by ESP-IDF are located in `$IDF_PATH/requirements.txt`.
 You can install them by running:

 ```output
 python -m pip install --user -r $IDF_PATH/requirements.txt